dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ## Registering the domain

-Now that we have prepared all required components we can proceed to register a domain.
+Now that we've prepared all required components, we can proceed to register a domain.

-* Domain name that is available for registration
+* Domain name that is available for registration.
-* The TLD's extended attributes if applicable
+* The TLD's extended attributes – if applicable.
-* Customer contact in our system
+* Customer contact in our system.
-* Registered webhook for us to receive updates on account activity and resource states.
-(Optional)
+* Registered webhook for us to receive updates on account activity and resource states (Optional).

 We can create a method in our adapter to allow us to register domains via the API client.